“Don’t put all your eggs in one basket.”

-CONS: Unless you are familiar with how SEM and SEO work, it’s likely that you won’t get the big reach that an AdWords professional could get for you.
+CONS: Unless you are familiar with how SEM and SEO work, it’s likely that you won’t get the big reach that a Google Ads professional could get for you.
 The learning curve on building an account, keyword research, and account mechanics is quite steep.

 It’s actually possible to get Google to set up your first account for you.
 FOR FREE.

 I actually did this when I first got started.
 Other teachers I know did the same thing.

 However, be warned – you get what you pay for.

 I eventually taught myself how to use Google Ads and even took an expensive course on it.
 I realized after the fact that the Google Ads specialists at Google didn’t do a very good job.